asdf-vm/asdf/docs/core-manage-plugins.md

-Plugins are how asdf-vm understands handling different packages.
+Plugins are how asdf understands handling different packages.

-See [All plugins](plugins-all) for the plugins repository which lists all asdf-vm plugins we know.
+See [All plugins](plugins-all) for the plugins repository which lists all asdf plugins we know.

 See [Creating Plugins](plugins-create) for the super-simple API for supporting more languages.